la2050/archive/_projects/2016/achieving-gender-equality-with-our-wallets.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  There is no easy way to find and support women owned businesses (WOBs) in LA.
+  Equallet was built to fill this void by providing an online and mobile search platform (think Yelp or Google) that connects consumers and investors with LA-based WOBs.
+In this way, we will contribute to small business growth, the creation of new jobs for women and increased in investments into our community.
 project_impact: >-
   ["Jobs per capita","Minority- and women-owned firms","Venture capital investment"]